-If you overcome these fears or communication insecurities, if you can overcome talking in large group settings, then making connections related to social networking would be a breeze.
+If you overcome these fears or communication insecurities and can overcome talking in large group settings, making social networking connections would be a breeze.

-The following suggestions are representative of lessons I’ve learned firsthand.
+The following suggestions represent lessons I’ve learned firsthand.

 They’ve helped me overcome the completely rational fears and discomforts associated with public speaking:

-- Avoid memorizing each and every word you are trying to say.
-This can seem forced and may create extra unnecessary pressure on yourself.
+- Avoid memorizing every word you are trying to say.
+This can seem forced and may create unnecessary extra pressure on yourself.

-- Furthermore, avoid reading what you want to say word for word.
-Speak from an outline, NOT a script.
+- Avoid reading what you want to say word for word.
+Speak from an outline, not a script.

 - Don’t equate your public speaking skills to your self-worth.
 Everyone makes mistakes, and we have different strengths and weaknesses.
 So try not to get hung up on them.
-Perfection is not realistic; you’ll make some mistakes and that’s okay.
-Instead of focusing on being perfect, think of creative ways to address any hiccups you may experience while speaking.
+Perfection is unrealistic; you’ll make mistakes, which is okay.
+Instead of focusing on perfection, think of creative ways to address any hiccups you may experience while speaking.